Life expectancy

-Until the middle of the 20th century, infant mortality was approximately 40–63.9% of the total mortality.
-Excluding child mortality, the average life expectancy during the 12th–19th centuries was approximately 55 years.
-If a person survived childhood, they had about a 59% chance of living 50–55 years, instead of only 25–40 years.

 Aggregate population measures—such as the proportion of the population in various age groups—are also used alongside individual-based measures—such as formal life expectancy—when analyzing population structure and dynamics.
 Pre-modern societies had universally higher mortality rates and lower life expectancies at every age for both males and females.
-This example is relatively rare.

 Life expectancy, longevity, and maximum lifespan are not synonymous.
 Longevity refers to the relatively long lifespan of some members of a population.
 Maximum lifespan is the age at death for the longest-lived individual of a species.
 Mathematically, life expectancy is denoted $e_x$ and is the mean number of years of life remaining at a given age $x$, with a particular mortality.
 Because life expectancy is an average, a particular person may die many years before or after the expected survival.

 Life expectancy is also used in plant or animal ecology, and in life tables (also known as actuarial tables).
-The concept of life expectancy may also be used in the context of manufactured objects, though the related term shelf life is commonly used for consumer products, and the terms "mean time to breakdown" (MTTB) and "mean time between failures" (MTBF) are used in engineering.
+The concept of life expectancy may also be used in the context of manufactured objects, though the related term shelf life is commonly used for consumer products, and the terms "mean time to breakdown" and "mean time between failures" are used in engineering.

+History

+The earliest documented work on life expectancy was done in the 1660s by John Graunt, Christiaan Huygens, and Lodewijck Huygens.

 Human patterns

 Maximum

-The longest verified lifespan for any human is that of Frenchwoman Jeanne Calment, who is verified as having lived to age 122 years, 164 days, between 21 February 1875 and 4 August 1997.
-This is referred to as the "maximum life span," which is the upper boundary of life, the maximum number of years any human is known to have lived.
+The longest verified lifespan for any human is that of French woman Jeanne Calment, who is verified as having lived to age 122 years, 164 days, between 21 February 1875 and 4 August 1997.
+This is referred to as the "maximum life span", which is the upper boundary of life, the maximum number of years any human is known to have lived.
+Although maximum life expectancy is around 125 years, genetic enhancements could allow humans to live for a maximum of 245 years, according to InsideTracker.
+According to a study by biologists Bryan G. Hughes and Siegfried Hekimi, there is no evidence for a limit on human lifespan.
+However, this view has been questioned on the basis of error patterns.
 A theoretical study shows that the maximum life expectancy at birth is limited by the human life characteristic value δ, which is around 104 years.
-According to a study by biologists Bryan G. Hughes and Siegfried Hekimi, there is no evidence for limit on human lifespan.
-However, this view has been questioned on the basis of error patterns.

-Records of human lifespan above age 100 are highly susceptible to errors.
-For example, the previous world-record holder for human lifespan, Carrie C. White was uncovered as a simple typographic error after more than two decades.